Money and Finances

 Broadband Services and Internet Connected Devices

-If you are struggling to pay for internet services during the COVID-19 pandemic, you may be able to get help through the Affordable Connectivity Program (ACP).
+If you are struggling to pay for internet services, you may be able to get help through the Affordable Connectivity Program (ACP), which replaced the Emergency Broadband Benefit on December 31, 2021.

 If your household is eligible, you may be able to receive: